teemid/guttural/README.md

 guttural
 ========

-A small scripting language inspired by Lua and Python.
+A small scripting language inspired by Lua, Wren, Python and others.